pfeilbr/brianpfeil.com/content/post/aws-services/index.md

 * When you run your tasks and services with the Fargate launch type, you package your application in containers, specify the CPU and memory requirements, define networking and IAM policies, and launch the application.
 * Amazon ECS tasks for Fargate can authenticate with private image registries, including Docker Hub, using basic authentication.
 When you enable private registry authentication, you can use private Docker images in your task definitions.
 * Fargate Spot - you can run interruption tolerant Amazon ECS tasks at a discounted rate compared to the Fargate price.
 Fargate Spot runs tasks on spare compute capacity.
 When AWS needs the capacity back, your tasks will be interrupted with a two-minute warning.
+* ECS Service - desired task count.  allows you to run and maintain a specified number of instances of a task definition simultaneously in an Amazon ECS cluster.
+If any of your tasks should fail or stop for any reason, the Amazon ECS service scheduler launches another instance of your task definition to replace it in order to maintain the desired number of tasks in the service.
+  * optionally front with ALB
+  * [Service autoscaling](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-auto-scaling.html) is done using the Application Auto Scaling service.
+See [How can I configure Amazon ECS Service Auto Scaling on Fargate?](https://aws.amazon.com/premiumsupport/knowledge-center/ecs-fargate-service-auto-scaling/)
+* Multi AZ by default - *Fargate will look to spread Task placement across all available Availability Zones*
+* [Deployment types](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/deployment-types.html) - rolling update, blue/green (via CodeDeploy)

 ### Batch